tub78/gollum-bootstrap/README.md

 _From your project repository:_

-Run [clone-wiki.sh][clone-wiki.sh] to clone your repository's wiki using the following commands:
+Run [clone-wiki.sh][clone-wiki.sh] to clone your repository's wiki using the following commands^1:

 ``` bash
   REMOTE=$(git config --get remote.origin.url)